kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 ### Sending Signals with the Optimization Activated

-Pseudo-code for the algorithm that is executed when a process is sending a message to another process with a signal queue array buffer
+Pseudo-code for the algorithm that is executed when a process is sending a signal to another process with a signal queue array buffer installed can be seen below:
-installed:

-1. Allocate a new linked list node containing the message data
+1. Allocate a new linked list node containing the signal data
-2. Map the process ID of the sender to the right slot index `I` with a hash function
+2. Map the process ID of the sender to the right slot `I` with a hash function
-3. Acquire the lock for the slot with index `I`
+3. Acquire the lock for the slot `I`
-4. Check the "is alive" flag for the slot
+4. Check the "is alive" flag for the slot `I`
    * If the "is alive"'s value is true:
-     1. Set the appropriate bit in the non-empty slots filed if the buffer is empty
+     1. Set the appropriate bit in the non-empty slots field, if the buffer is empty
-     2. Insert the allocated message node at the end of the linked list for the slot
+     2. Insert the allocated signal node at the end of the linked list for the slot `I`
-     3. Increase the number of enqueues counter in the slot by 1
+     3. Increase the number of enqueues counter in the slot `I` by 1
-     4. Release the lock for the slot  with index `I`
+     4. Release the lock for the slot `I`
-     5. The message is enqueued, and the thread can continue with the next task
+     5. The signal is enqueued, and the thread can continue with the next task
    * Else (the outer signal queue buffer array has been deactivated):
-     1. Release the lock for the slot with index `I`
+     1. Release the lock for the slot `I`
      2. Do the insert into the outer signal queue as the signal sending did it prior to the optimization